|Project by junipercanyon||posted 06-16-2014 10:55 PM||1989 views||0 times favorited||16 comments|

 Well, I didn’t do that, but I spent a lot of time trying, several days in fact trying to sculpt the two limbs together…But it just wasn’t right.
 It was too awkward and didn’t tell whatever story it was that I had inside…I almost scrapped the base piece of wood and put the limb back on the shelf, but then it came to me…..Finally, the vision of the finished project jumped into existence, and I was in for a test of my abilities.

-I sculpted the base to be interpreted as flowing water, and added a lot of copper and turquoise inlays.
-The twisted limb represents a horses leg stepping through the stream, again using copper and turquoise inlays to look like horse shoe nails.
-An important theme that can’t be seen is that I wanted the piece to represent a sense of freedom even in its construction, so it is only held together with magnets.
+The base is intended to represent the flowing water of a desert stream, the copper and turquoise inlays catching the glint of light just enough to catch your attention and draw your eye into the details of the piece.
+The twisted limb represents a horses leg stepping into the stream, again using copper and turquoise inlays to look like horse shoe nails.
+An important theme hidden in its construction is that I wanted the piece to represent a sense of freedom, so it is only held together with magnets.
 There are tiny rare earth magnets inlayed in the base that hold it down to the scrap piece of steel, and magnets inlayed in the limbs to hold the “leg” in place.
 No screws, nails, or glue.
 Just the forces of creativity and nature.
 I also wanted the piece to also tell a story, and to hopefully inspire a uniqe interpretation from everyone who appreciates it.
 There is a purpose and conversation that can be had if a persons attention can be focused enough to consider the things in this world from the viewpoints of others,...my dad didn’t know what this limb might mean to me when he cut it, it certainly wasn’t anything he wanted for himself, but he considered it as something I would appreciate and brought it home for me….

 hmmmm….maybe thats it, yep, I think I will name this piece,.....”Perception” June 16, 2014.